 If these behaviors are repeated over time, that could confirm that your loved one is dealing with alcoholism.

 How to Deal With an Alcoholic Spouse

-In many cases, the spouses of alcoholics are not sure how to properly and safely live with their loved one.
+In many cases, the spouses of alcoholics are not sure how to properly and safely live with their loved ones.
 They love their husband or wife and feel a marital duty to support them.
-This may be tempered with anger and disappointment at how the alcoholism has negatively affected their marriage, their individual lives, and the lives of their children and extended family.
+This may be tempered with anger and disappointment at how alcoholism has negatively affected their marriage, their individual lives, and the lives of their children and extended family.

 A lot of spouses stay in their marriage and suffer quietly, afraid of saying or doing anything that will exacerbate the problem.
 There may be legitimate fear that confronting the problem will put them, their future, and their family in harm’s way.

 You might experience your own negative thoughts and behaviors.
 These include blaming yourself for the problem, such as thinking that you pushed your husband or wife to drink or that you didn’t do enough to stop them.
 The reality of the matter is that if your spouse is psychologically dependent on alcohol, they will drink regardless of your words or actions.
 There may be some behaviors that you can change in recovery, but their alcohol use disorder is not your responsibility.